Soumya-Puranikamath/Vlsi-workshop/README.md

 All layer and via level information will be present.

-After opening congig.tcl using less config.tcl command.
+After opening config.tcl using less config.tcl command.

 ![Screenshot from 2024-05-15 15-58-05](https://github.com/Soumya-Puranikamath/Vlsi-workshop/assets/169351521/05a0d25d-5c48-4fed-9107-2e8a8ced2608)